solo-io/solo-docs/glooshot/docs/tutorial/bookinfo_tutorial.md

 - Refresh the page, you should now see a failure: none of the reviews data is rendered
 - Refresh the page about 10 more times.
 - Within 15 seconds after the threshold value is exceeded you should see the error go away.
 The experiment stop condition has been met and the fault that caused this cascading failure has been removed.
+  - The reason for this is that Prometheus gathers metrics every 15 seconds.
 - Inspect the experiment results with the following command:

 ```bash